Monolith Materials Breaks Ground at its Nebraska Manufacturing HeadquartersOctober 18, 2016

 “Our partnership with Monolith Materials is a unique combination of innovation, environmental sustainability, and economic development for the area and the state,” said NPPD CEO Pat Pope.
 “The ability of public power to respond in making this opportunity happen, utilizing our competitive low rates and our economic development rate, is important for Nebraska.
 At the same time, NPPD has the opportunity to have 50 percent of our energy resources to be carbon-free in the future.
 We look forward to our continued working relationship with Monolith Materials.”

 The groundbreaking event is open to the public and will begin with a hosted breakfast starting at 8:30 a.m. before the announcements and ceremony begin.

-Monolith Materials is a next-generation, carbon black manufacturing company which uses a proprietary process to convert natural gas to carbon black in a cost competitive and environmentally advantaged manner.
+Monolith Materials is a next-generation chemical company that uses a proprietary process to convert natural gas to carbon black in an environmentally advantaged manner.
 Monolith’s process also produces hydrogen tail-gas, a valuable co-product that can be sold into the power generation or industrial gas markets.
-Monolith is backed by Azimuth Capital Management and Warburg Pincus, two of the most widely respected private equity firms in North America.
+Monolith is backed by Azimuth Capital Management, Cornell Capital LLC, and Warburg Pincus.

 For more information on Monolith Materials visit www.monolithmaterials.com.